dasch-swiss/dsp-ui-lib/docs/how-to-contribute/index.md

-# How to Contribute to This Project
+# How to Contribute to this Project

 If you are interested in contributing to this project, please read our [general DSP contribution guidelines](https://docs.dasch.swiss/developers/dsp/contribution/) first.